Pathfinder Discovery Networks for Neural Message Passing: Experiments

 Excitingly, PDNs are quite capable in the multiplex graph settings.
 That said, we want to ensure PDNs maintain high performance in traditional single graph settings.
 Further, we believe that joint training of the pathfinder and classifier will lead to lift even on well established problems.
 We therefore evaluate the node classification performance of our proposed model variants on widely used citation graphs \cite{lu2003link, namata2012query} and social networks \cite{rozemberczki2019multiscale, feather}.
 The descriptive statistics of these datasets are in Table \ref{tab:desriptives} of Appendix \ref{app:descriptives}.

 \textbf{Experimental settings.} Because PDNs are general, we included a wide variety of unsupervised and supervised baselines to best understand relative performance.
-We compared the predicitve performance to node embeddings and various graph neural networks.
+We compared the predictive performance to node embeddings and various graph neural networks.
 The exact experimental settings can be found in Appendix \ref{app:real_world_settings}.

-\textbf{Findings and Discussion.} We report the standard deviation of the mean accuracy estimates in Table \ref{tab:accuracy}.
+\textbf{Findings and Discussion.} We report the mean accuracy estimates with standard deviations in Table \ref{tab:accuracy}.
 Our results demonstrate that PDNs outperform unsupervised methods by between 2.5 and 16.5 \% in terms of accuracy.
 Against all approaches, including supervised approaches, PDN variants are the most competitive models on the Cora, Pubmed, Facebook, and Deezer benchmarks, with a relative accuracy advantage between 0.8 and 3.5\%.
 PDNs fall behind only the standard GCN model on the Citeseer benchmark.